 In the event of a valid bond claim, bid bonds are fully indemnified, meaning a contractor is required to repay the surety the amount of any claim plus expenses out of business or personal assets pledged in the bond agreement.
-With this in mind, it’s very important to understand how bid bonds work to avoid problems down the road.
+With this in mind, it’s very important to understand how they work to avoid problems down the road.
 Read on to see bid bonds explained!

 How Do Bid Bonds Work?

-Bid bonds are a type of three party financial arrangement whereby an obligee (typically the developer or government agency doing the project) requires a principle (the contractor) to obtain a bid bond, usually from a surety which in practice is often an insurance company.
+Bid bonds are a type of three-party financial arrangement whereby an obligee (typically the developer or government agency doing the project) requires a principal (the contractor) to obtain a bond, usually from a surety which in practice is often an insurance company.

-The bid bond guarantees the developer that if the principle is awarded the job, he or she will fulfill the terms of the contract including obtaining any other bond requirements such as a performance bond.
+The bid bond guarantees the developer that if the principle is awarded the job, he or she will fulfill the terms of the contract including obtaining any other bond requirements such as a performance bond and a payment bond.